The Providence Journal: Notable contributors

-PricesThe Providence Journal has been sold for $3 daily since the spring of 2019.
-It is $5 on Sundays and Thanksgiving Day and be higher outside Rhode Island and adjacent states.

 Volume numbering

 Through the paper's long history, there have been some inconsistencies in its volume numbering.
 In 1972, when the Saturday editions of the Journal and Bulletin were combined to create the Journal-Bulletin, the Saturday edition was reset to become Volume 1, Number 1.
 The daily edition of the paper followed suit in 1995 (becoming Volume XXIII) upon the termination of the Evening Bulletin.
 In July 2017, the Journal announced it was reverting to the original volume numbering.
 The Friday, July 21, 2017, edition of the newspaper was set to become Vol. CLXXXIX, No. 1, to mark the first paper of the 189th year.